 2. Clinical Orientation is MANDATORY for all students.
 Students who do not attend clinical orientation may not be allowed to attend clinical and may be dismissed from the program.

 3. A student who is absent from clinical for more than three (3) days may be dropped from the program by the Program director.
 A student who is absent from clinical without notification to faculty, may be withdrawn from the program by the program director.

-It is the students responsibility to notify the instructor prior to any absence from class or clinical.
+4. It is the student’s responsibility to notify the instructor prior to any absence or delay from scheduled activities for class or clinical.
 If the student is missing a clinical day, s/he must notify the faculty and that s/he is unable to attend clinical.
-Each clinical instructor is supplied by the college with a cell phone; the student can call and leave a message if the instructor does not answer.
+Each clinical instructor will provide contact information for the student to reach their clinical instructor; the student can call and leave a message if the instructor does not answer.
 If the student is unable to contact the instructor, the student should call 409-984-6356 or 1-800-477-5872, ext.
 6356 and leave a message.
 Also, the student may email their clinical instructor.

 a.
 Have a 75 test average in the didactic course